Maldives investigates activist group for ‘slandering Islam’

 The Maldives, known for luxury island resorts, is a Sunni Muslim nation where practicing and preaching other faiths are banned by the constitution.

-The country of 400,000 people was also known to have had the most number of foreign fighters per capita in Syria.
+The country of 400,000 people was also known to have had the most foreign fighters per capita in Syria.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.